 If you’re using professional microphones, you’re probably also using balanced mic cables.

 The most commonly used balanced microphone cable is the 3-pin XLR.

-At the mic preamp, there is a differential amplifier that sums up the differences between these two audio pins while rejecting the commonalities.
+At the mic preamp, a differential amplifier sums up the differences between these two audio pins while rejecting the commonalities.
 This is known as common-mode rejection.